-The strategic document for electronic public procurement is
+The strategic document on the introduction of electronic public procurement is:

 Types of public procurement

-The contracting authority invites an unrestricted number of applicants to submit tenders for the public contract.
+The contracting authority invites an unlimited number of bidders to tender.
+Open tenders may always be used without fulfilling other legal conditions.
+They are used both by public and sectoral contracting authorities.
 An open procedure is an unrestricted selection procedure, where tenders may be submitted by anyone who wishes to submit a tender.

-The contracting authority for the public contract invites an unrestricted number of suppliers to submit an application to join a restricted procedure.
+The contracting authority invites an unrestricted number of suppliers to submit an application to join a restricted procedure for a public contract.
 This type of procedure is a restricted public procurement procedure.
-A tender may be submitted only by those persons invited by the contracting authority, on the basis of their applications, to join the restricted procedure.
+Restricted procedures operate in two rounds.
+Interested parties submit an application together with proof of qualification.
+A sectoral or public contracting authority may restrict the circle of bidders in the case of public procurement for the areas of defence or security, based on specified criteria.
+A tender may be submitted only by persons who have demonstrated their qualifications and have been invited by the contracting authority, on the basis of their applications, to join the restricted procedure.

 Negotiation procedure with publication